aqbayadwala/Typescipt-handbook/03-Everyday Types.md

 ```

 > **Info**:
 > An interesting thing here, once a variable is assigned type `any`, typescript disables type-checking for any instruction which involves that variable.
-Therefore in the above code, the last line works
+Therefore in the above code, this last line works where a `string` is assigned type `number`.
 ```ts
 const n: number = obj;
 ```